2018 Chevrolet Camaro SS

 If the four- and six-cylinder variants of the Chevrolet Camaro just don't have the kind of power you crave, perhaps it's time to take a look at the V8-powered Camaro SS.
-Until Chevrolet reintroduces its ZL1 and Z/28 models, the SS stands as the Camaro's top trim.
+With the re-introduction of the ZL1 model, the SS has been demoted from top dog, but it's still the value performance king in Chevy's lineup.

 Staying true to its decades-old formula, the latest Camaro SS comes packing a Chevrolet small block V8 underhood.
 But unlike Chevy small blocks of yore, the 6.2L V8 in the latest Camaro SS comes packing the latest technologies, including direct-injection, variable valve timing and active fuel management.
 As a result, the Camaro SS generates 455 horsepower and 455 lb-ft of torque.